Goal of ePIC

 ePIC is controlled by its scientific user communities and organizations to ensure that it is devoted to the needs of the research community at large.
 This will also ensure that the overhead of the ePIC consortium will be small and restricted to essential services.
 Running the Handle Services based on tested software is not expensive, however, ePIC sees the need to establish help and support services that will require some funding.
 Currently funding is ensured, but in the future a low contribution for the members of ePIC will be required.

 What PID for what Purpose?

-The European Persistent Identifier Consortium (ePIC ) is an identifier system using the Handle infrastructure.
+The Persistent Identifiers for eResearch Consortium (ePIC ) is an identifier system using the Handle infrastructure.
 Its focus is the registration of data in an early state of the scientific process, where lots of data is generated and has to become referable to collaborate with other scientific groups or communities, but it is still unclear, which small part of the data should be availible for a long time period.
 Even in the case, that some data has to be cited, an ePIC PID is reliable, because its resolution is guaranteed.